moka-guys/dnanexus_wes_congenica_sftp_upload/README.md

 ## What does this app do?

-This app uploads VCFs (*markdup_Haplotyper.vcf.gz*)  & BAMs (*markdup.bam*) from WES runs to the Congenica SFTP to be inputted into Congenica
+This app upload can upload a VCF (*markdup_Haplotyper.vcf.gz*) and/or a BAM (*markdup.bam*) from WES runs to the Congenica SFTP to be inputted into Congenica

-Both inputs are optional
+Both inputs are optional but if no inputs are given, the app will fail

 ## What are typical use cases for this app?